drshahizan/software-engineering/materials/module4/kohlihui/readme.md

 By incorporating these functional requirements into the hospital information system, healthcare providers can improve the quality of care, reduce errors, and increase efficiency in the delivery of healthcare services.

-# Non-functional requirement in a hospital information system
+# Non-functional requirement in a Hospital Information System

 Non-functional requirements in a hospital information system refer to the quality attributes or characteristics that the system must possess, beyond its core functionality.
 These requirements are often related to performance, usability, security, and reliability.